Before you take EVOTAZ, tell your healthcare provider:

 If you have heart, liver, or gallbladder problems or are infected with the hepatitis B or C virus.
 Learn what else to discuss with your doctor

-If you have end-stage kidney disease managed with hemodialysis.
+If you have kidney problems.
 Learn what else to discuss with your doctor

 If you have diabetes.
 Learn what else to discuss with your doctor